-Englefield was a rare survival by the middle of the 20th century, how much rarer is it 70 years later: still an intact and functioning estate village with its school, its church, its shop, its social club, all well patronised, and the great house still lived in by the squire.
+Englefield was, Betjeman said, “the last of its kind in the county and worth seeing as a compact, well-run example of benevolent private ownership...”.
+If it was a rare survival by the middle of the 20th century, how much rarer is it 70 years later: still an intact and functioning estate village with its school, its church, its shop, its social club, all well patronised, and the great house still lived in by the squire.
 There is no safari park, no swarm of visitors trooping round a great house frozen as a snapshot in time and no corporate away-days.
 It is true that the post office service was withdrawn in 2008, the church, school, shop with its tea room, and club all draw a large proportion of their support from outside the village and the big walled garden is now a garden centre; but never mind, it endures.
 It is true, too, that the traffic in the village street generated by these attractions is somewhat disconcerting to those who remember the village in earlier times but still it is a mere fraction of what it would have been had Englefield remained at the end of the 19th century as it had started it: on a junction of two busy through routes.

 Englefield has its origin as a Saxon (or earlier) hamlet and has survived by being continually, but sensitively, renewed.
 Most of what is seen today goes no further back than the 19th century with one or two bits from the 18th; even Englefield House and the church, although of Elizabethan and Norman origin respectively, are not much more than 160 years old in their present appearance.
-Some new housing has been built in the later 20th century, but of an appropriate scale and design and tastefully blended into what was there before.
-In contrast, only the year before his description of Englefield in Murray's Berkshire, in his chapter on the county in The English Counties Illustrated, Betjeman was appalled by “...the council houses which mutilate almost every village...[that] are generally considered to be amongst the most ill-sited, disproportioned, inharmonious and badly built houses in England [and] provide a glaring contrast with their surroundings.”.
+In contrast to his description of Englefield in Murray's Berkshire, Betjeman in his chapter on the county in The English Counties Illustrated, was appalled by “...the council houses which mutilate almost every village...[that] are generally considered to be amongst the most ill-sited, disproportioned, inharmonious and badly built houses in England [and] provide a glaring contrast with their surroundings.”.